 Prerequisites: Completion of General Education mathematics requirements and consent of the Math Lab Coordinator.
 A pass-fail course in which students may earn credit for providing tutorial services in conjunction with the Math Lab.
 For every one credit hour a student registers, he or she will tutor for three hours per week.
 Students may count a maximum of three hours toward graduation, but credits in this course do not fulfill any general education or distribution requirements.
 Course may be taken more than one semester.

 MAT 291, 292, 293 - Independent Study (1-3, 1-3, 1-3)

 Prerequisite: Department chair permission.
-A TI-83 or TI-84 graphing calculator is required.
 This course is graded on a letter grade system.